|SCI-FI INDEX * Action Movies * Comedy Movies * Great Dramas * Musical Index * Romances * FUN ON DEMAND|

 Kirstie Alley plays Lt.
 Saavik, Enterprise's aspiring Lieutenant.

-Ricardo Montalban plays the notorious nemesis, Kahn Noonien Singh.
+Ricardo Montalban plays the notorious nemesis, Khan Noonien Singh.

 James Doohan plays Enterprise's Cmdr.
 Montgomery Scotty.